euroscipy/euroscipy_proceedings/papers/kelsey_dsouza/01_dsouza.rst

 ..
 TODO: Big-picture "Hybrid-Reality" cycle Models <-> Observations

 “Executable” typically entails programming language complexity, debugging headaches, and distractions from the actual concepts under study.
 Much of this complexity stems from *imperative programming*, where variables and object attributes are modified as the program executes its procedures.
-This style of programming has no place in STEM modeling.

 *Functional programming* is a good alternative.
-An *immutable object* is one whose attribute values do not get modified by the model code.
-A *pure function* is one that produces a result without modifying any other attributes or variables, and whose result depends solely on its inputs.
-By using immutable objects and pure functions in PySTEMM models, and providing multiple visualizations, we reduce debugging issues and needless complexity.
+It uses (a) *immutable objects*, whose attribute values do not get modified by program code; and (b) *pure functions*, producing a result that depends solely on inputs, without modifying any other attributes or variables.

-PySTEMM uses the *Python* programming language to define executable concept models that have three parts:
+PySTEMM, by using immutable objects and pure functions, and providing multiple model representations, reduces needless complexity and debugging.
+It uses the *Python* programming language to define executable concept models that have three parts:

 1. Structure: A concept type is defined by a Python *class* that describes attributes together with their types (which can reference other concept types).
-A concept instance is a Python *object* instantiated from that class, with values for it's attributes.
+A concept instance is a Python *object* instantiated from that class, with values for its attributes.
 2. Functions: The pure functions that represent additional properties or rules on concept instances are defined as Python *methods* on the class [#]_.
-3. Visualization: The visualization of the concept type and its instances are defined with Python *dictionaries* of visual properties, used as *templates*.
+3. Visualization: The visualization of concept types and instances are defined with Python *dictionaries* of visual properties, used as *templates*.

 ..
 TODO: a small PySTEMM example with all 3 parts

-PySTEMM models focus on defining *what* terms and concepts mean, rather than step-by-step instructions about *how* to compute.
+PySTEMM models focus on defining *what terms and concepts mean*, rather than step-by-step instructions about *how to compute*.
 PySTEMM functions manipulate not just numbers, but molecules, rigid bodies, planets, visualizations, and even concept types and functions.

 .. [#] Since we use methods on a class for functions, in "``a.f(x)``" the inputs to ``f`` include argument ``x``, and the object ``a`` on which the method is invoked.

-In the rest of this paper I present example models from math, chemistry, physics, and engineering, introducing key aspects of PySTEMM, and showing the Python model source code as well as multiple model representations generated by PySTEMM.
-The last section will briefly describe the implementation of PySTEMM.
+In the rest of this paper I present example models from math, chemistry, physics, and engineering, introduce key aspects of PySTEMM, and show  Python model source code as well as multiple model representations generated by PySTEMM.
+The last section describes the implementation of PySTEMM.

 Mathematics
 ===========

-We begin with models of math functions, then move on to *high-order* functions i.e. functions that accept functions as inputs, or whose results are functions.
-Since our focus in this section is modeling the math concepts, we will model math functions as objects.
-In subsequent sections on physics, chemistry, etc., we will directly use Python functions to do  math computations.
+We begin with models of math functions, because math forms the basis of all other models.
+Next we move on to *high-order* functions i.e. functions that accept functions as inputs, or whose results are functions.
+Since our focus in this section is modeling math concepts, we will model math functions as objects.
+In subsequent sections on physics, chemistry, etc., we will directly use normal Python code for math computations.

 Basic Numeric Functions